 There is a man at the well, this stops me in my tracks.
 Why is there a man at Jacob’s well at the 6th hour?
 As I draw nearer I am even more shocked, he is a stranger, a Jew.

 Seeing me there alone in the heat of the day he must know that I am a disgraced woman but he speaks to me:

 For a moment I just stare at him.
 His eyes seem to look into my soul, I see mixture of judgement and mercy.
 He cannot be much older than me, but his face tells of experience and wisdom far beyond his years.
 Quickly dropping my gaze, I noticed his hands, they are not the soft hands of a Rabbi, they are hands that have worked.
 I am trying to understand what this means.
-The words “I have no husband” Spill out of my mouth and I am lost, the Jews always stone adulterers…..
+The words “I don’t have a husband“ Spill out of my mouth and I am lost, damned, the Jews always stone adulterers…..

 A group of men are walking towards us, carrying food.
 They have come from the town – a Jewish prophet who sends his disciples into a Samaritan town?
 They are a rag tag bunch, most look more like they should be working the land or fishing, rather than following a prophet, but then I think He too was a working man.
 They are surprised to see him talking to me but none of them questioned me, one or two even smiled.